 Is this funding available for property managers of multifamily units that are not serving low-income or vulnerable populations?

-The Landlord Provided Cooling Spaces initiative can serve any multifamily property; however, the goal is to create common area cooling spaces in buildings that do not have in-unit cooling, with an emphasis on creating accessible cooling spaces for low-income residents living in Tribal housing, affordable multifamily housing, nonprofit-managed multifamily housing, senior housing, agricultural workforce housing and manufactured home parks.
+The Landlord Provided Cooling Spaces initiative can serve any multifamily property, but the primary goal is to create common-area cooling spaces in buildings where residents do not have in-unit cooling.
+The program prioritizes properties with low-income residents living in Tribal housing, affordable multifamily housing, nonprofit-managed multifamily housing, senior housing, agricultural workforce housing and manufactured home parks.

 Setting up a cooling center: